dbanalyticsco/usaa-dbt-course/labs/lab1.md

 We want to add this table as a source to our project.

-### 5. Add delivery time to the orders model
+### 5. Create an `orders` model that includes delivery time dimensions

 Now that we have our new `deliveries` data, our partnerships team wants to know how long deliveries took for each order.

-Add `delivery_time_from_collection` and `delivery_time_from_order` to your `orders` model.
+Create an `orders` model that `delivery_time_from_collection` and `delivery_time_from_order`.
 The column should contain the amount of time in minutes that it took to for the order to be delivered from collection and ordering respectively.

 ### 6. Add average delivery times to the customers model